gameboardgames/esdt-bulksend-by-csv/README.md

 Finally, prepare your CSV file, using the sample as a guide.
 Once you have your CSV file created, be sure to name it the same or change the corresponding file name in the script.

-One really super-duper important thing we found out after a lot of hair pulling was that for your CSV file, unless you made it in Linux, want to use the program DOS2UNIX (available in Ubuntu) to first process the CSV file.
-Even if you d/led from a cloud source like Google Drive, or if you have any hex calculations coming up, use DOS2UNIX on your CSV like this: dos2unix mysample.csv
+One really super-duper important thing we found out after a lot of hair-pulling was that for your CSV file, unless you made it in a 100% Linux environment, you'll need to use the program DOS2UNIX to first process the CSV file.
+Even if you d/led from a cloud source like Google Drive, or if you have any hex calculations errors, try using DOS2UNIX on your CSV like this: dos2unix mysample.csv
 Many bothans died for this information.

+More info dos2unix: https://linux.die.net/man/1/dos2unix

 Note:
 You'll need to